nlsgrndn/SCoBots/README.md

 The parameter --vis optionally creates also visualizations that can help to understand whether the data generation was successful.
 The folders median, flow, rgb and vis are not required tor the training or evaluation.
 The sizes of train, validation and test set are specified in the python file but can easily be modified.

-If consecutive images should be created, follow the same steps but use the create_consecutive_dataset.py instead.
+If consecutive images should be created (e.g., for evaluation of tracking), follow the same steps but use the create_consecutive_dataset.py instead.

 If a trained model exists, a dataset of the latent variables that this model produces can be created:

 `python3 main.py --task create_latent_dataset --config configs/config_file_name.yaml`

-Currently, this creates the latent dataset only for the "test" dataset_mode. #TODO: add option to configure for which dataset_mode to create the latent dataset
+Currently, this creates the latent dataset only for the "test" dataset_mode.

 **Config Files**

 Files used for config:
 - args (passed via execution command)
-- atari_<gamename>.yaml in src/configs
+- atari_\<gamename\>.yaml in src/configs
 - src/model/space/arch.py
 - src/config.py: includes arch.py but specifies additional values